Aradia, or the Gospel of the Witches

 Aradia, or the Gospel of the Witches is a book composed by the American folklorist Charles Godfrey Leland that was published in 1899.
-It contains what he believed was the religious text of a group of pagan witches in Tuscany, Italy that documented their beliefs and rituals, although various historians and folklorists have disputed the existence of such a group.
-In the 20th century, the book was very influential in the development of the contemporary Pagan religion of Wicca.
+It contains what he believed was the religious text of a group of pagan witches in Tuscany, Italy, that documented their beliefs and rituals.
+Historians and folklorists have disputed the existence of such a group.
+During the 20th century, the book was influential in the development of the contemporary Pagan religion of Wicca.

+Overview

 The text is a composite.
 Some of it is Leland's translation into English of an original Italian manuscript, the Vangelo (gospel).
 Leland reported receiving the manuscript from his primary informant on Italian witchcraft beliefs, a woman Leland referred to as "Maddalena" and whom he called his "witch informant" in Italy.
 The rest of the material comes from Leland's research on Italian folklore and traditions, including other related material from Maddalena.
 Leland had been informed of the Vangelo's existence in 1886, but it took Maddalena eleven years to provide him with a copy.
 After translating and editing the material, it took another two years for the book to be published.
 Its fifteen chapters portray the origins, beliefs, rituals, and spells of an Italian pagan witchcraft tradition.
 The central figure of that religion is the goddess Aradia, who came to Earth to teach the practice of witchcraft to peasants in order for them to oppose their feudal oppressors and the Roman Catholic Church.

 Leland's work remained obscure until the 1950s, when other theories about, and claims of, "pagan witchcraft" survivals began to be widely discussed.
 Aradia began to be examined within the wider context of such claims.
 Scholars are divided, with some dismissing Leland's assertion regarding the origins of the manuscript, and others arguing for its authenticity as a unique documentation of folk beliefs.
 Along with increased scholarly attention, Aradia came to play a special role in the history of Gardnerian Wicca and its offshoots, being used as evidence that pagan witchcraft survivals existed in Europe, and because a passage from the book's first chapter was used as a part of the religion's liturgy.
 After the increase in interest in the text, it became widely available through numerous reprints from a variety of publishers, including a 1999 critical edition with a new translation by Mario and Dina Pazzaglini.